 - coordinates and plans significant state events to ensure their quality and benefit to the community along with their safety

 - works with the Federal Government and other states and territory governments to design and implement national reforms.

 Economic Policy Group

 Economic Policy Group drives the Government’s agenda in economic development, infrastructure, planning, land use and resources policy.
-The group works across government and the broader community to improve productivity, optimise resource allocation, facilitate major projects, streamline regulatory frameworks and promote international trade and investment.
+The group works across government and the broader community to improve productivity, optimise resource allocation, facilitate major projects and streamline regulatory frameworks.
 The group also supports on-time delivery against government goals and targets through benchmarking, performance reporting and capability assessments.

 - State Economy